-When the archives of the East German secret police were opened in 1993, what many had already known deep down was confirmed: There had been systematic doping of East German athletes between 1971 and 1990.
+When the archives of the East German secret police were opened in 1993, what many had already known deep down was confirmed: there had been systematic doping of East German athletes between 1971 and 1990.
 Sure, athletes from other nations also cheated, but nowhere else did doping constitute a part of the development plan for all athletes to the same extent as in East Germany.
-Swimmers Andrea Pollack and Daniela Hunger, both of whom had won Olympic gold medals, accused their coaches of having doped them and a German court subsequently ruled that there had been systematic doping.
-This led to the US Olympic Committee demanding that the result lists be changed, even though the International Olympic Committee eventually decided to let the names of the East German female swimmers remain in the history books.
-If Enith Brigitha hadn’t been forced to swim against the two doped East German swimmers, she would have won the 100 meters freestyle event, instead of returning home with “just” a bronze medal.
+Swimmers Andrea Pollack and Daniela Hunger, both Olympic gold medalists, accused their coaches of having doped them and a German court subsequently ruled that there had been systematic doping.
+This led to the U.S. Olympic Committee demanding that the result lists be changed, even though the International Olympic Committee eventually decided to let the names of the East German female swimmers remain in the history books.
+If Enith Brigitha hadn’t been forced to swim against the two doped East German swimmers, she would have won the 100m freestyle event, instead of returning home with “just” a bronze medal.

 The state-employed East German scientists did more than just forcing their promising children and teens to take anabolic steroids.
 They had also developed a talent identification program where the national athletic associations collaborated with the school system.
-The best children in each class were picked out already in second grade to train with the best students at school twice a week.
-The absolute best were then picked out and moved to special schools with an athletic profile.
-There were nine such schools located in the largest cities in East Germany: Magdeburg, Leipzig, Potsdam, Halle, Karl Marx Stadt...
+The best children in each second grade class were picked out to train with the best students at school twice a week.
+The absolute best of these were then picked and moved to special schools with an athletic focus.
+There were nine such schools located in the largest cities in East Germany: Magdeburg, Leipzig, Potsdam, Halle, Karl-Marx-Stadt.

-The children could in most cases still live at home, but the fact that every fifth promising swimmer came from a rural area meant that many children were housed in the athletic factories already when they were in primary school.
-Sometimes, the children’s families moved to one of the major cities, provided that the regime was able to find some professional benefit of the parents moving there.
+The children could in most cases still live at home, 20 percent of the promising swimmers came from rural areas, so many children were housed in the athletic factories when they were in primary school.
+Sometimes, the children’s families moved to one of the major cities, provided that the regime was able to find jobs for the parents.

-The selection was made after careful scientific testing in addition to analyzing the abilities displayed by the children when they were nine years old.
-The children’s wrists were for instance x-rayed in order to determine their biological age, which at a young age constitutes an important factor behind differences in swimming speed.
+The selection was made after careful scientific testing in addition to analyzing the abilities displayed by the children at 9 years old.
+The children’s wrists were x-rayed in order to determine their biological age, which in younger years is an important factor behind differences in swimming speed.
 Once at the athletic schools, the children were first taught the four swimming styles.
-Then the coaches, all of which were trained at the four-year coaching program at the university in Leipzig, started to build endurance in their swimmers.
+Then the coaches, all of whom were trained at the four-year coaching program at the university in Leipzig, started to build endurance in their swimmers.

-Horst Röeder, who was the vice-president of the DDR Gymnastik und Sport Union, explained the East German success in the 1970s with these words: “The government and the Socialist Party have created a good environment for athletic youth.
+Horst Röeder, the vice president of the DDR Gymnastik und Sport Union, explained East German success in the 1970s with these words: “The government and the Socialist Party have created a good environment for athletic youth.
 In addition to the training system, all youths are able to travel for free throughout the country to train and compete.
 Our youth train hard and they use intelligently designed training programs.
 There is no magic.”
 The training was mostly carried out at school, but when the bell rang, it was perfectly fine to continue training.
 All East German children paid what corresponded to one cent in the 1980s to a fund that gave them free access to all sports facilities in the country.

 Do you get asthma from swimming or do asthmatics start swimming?